kingwill101/local_history/README.md

 Options:
 - `--force` Skip confirmation prompt
+- `--no-capture` Do not record a new revision after restoring

+Notes:
-The daemon will capture the restore as a new revision.
+- When the daemon is running, the restore is recorded as a new revision.
+- When the daemon is down, `--no-capture` can be used to skip recording.
+- Recorded revisions honor the `record_duplicates` config setting.

 ### `lh search <query>`
 Search across historical text revisions.